Photo credit: Nine Hours Sendai, photo by Nacasa & Partners

 When staying in a capsule hotel, there are certain etiquette rules you should keep in mind for the comfort of other guests.
 The most important of these is to keep the noise down.
 This means using headphones when watching TV or listening to music, and being careful with your morning alarm (some capsules have light alarms to wake you naturally and silently).
 It's also considerate to avoid eating food which has a strong aroma—in fact, many hotels prohibit food of any kind inside their pods.

 While you're bound to want to take pictures to document your stay, be mindful of other guests as you do so, both in terms of keeping them out of your shots and not disturbing them with the shutter noise.
 The hotel will probably give you an overview of its specific rules when you check in so, if in doubt, just follow those.

 While each establishment has different features, a standard pod will generally contain a mattress, pillow, shelf space, electrical outlets, Wi-Fi and perhaps a TV.
 A curtain or door will give you some privacy, but don't expect it to be soundproof.

 Communal facilities likewise vary, but you can expect lavatories and showers.
 Amenities such as toothbrushes and even pajamas are often provided, too.
 Many hotels have a lounge area in which you can relax and socialize.
 You'll be assigned a locker for your bag, but large suitcases will normally have to be left at reception.

 Although traditionally male-only, nowadays both mixed gender and female-only capsule hotels are available.
 Some of the mixed gender hotels have co-ed capsule rooms, while others separate male and female guests by room or floor.

-Standard nightly rates are around 3,000-6,000 yen and many of the newer hotels offer easy booking in English online.
+Many of the newer hotels offer easy booking in English online.

-Five of Japan's coolest capsule hotels
+Five cool capsule hotels

 Not sure which capsule hotel to pick?
 Check out these for some inspiration.